ninjabox77/cminor/README.md

 ### Parameters

 We can specify that a function has parameters, which are unique variables that are part of the signature of the function.
 Notice that *all* functions can employ static parametric polymorphism by specifying and using type parameters.
 If a type parameter is labeled `discr` (discrete), then it is restricted to bein called only with a *discrete type* argument; `scalar` requires a *scalar type*; and a `class` requires an *identifier* argument only.
 The unspecified default allows any legal *type* as an argument.

+Each parameter is assigned a *direction* through the use of the `in`, `out`, or `inout` keywords.
+If no direction is specified, `in` is used as the default behavior.

+* `in` Parameters marked as in may be used in expressions.
+A variable that is not in can only be assigned to.
+A parameter marked only as in may have an expression as its value in a function call
+* `out` A parameter marked as `out` is essentially passed to the function by reference.
+Any changes made to the variable will be assigned to the variable used in the function call.
+Any `out` parameter can only be called with a variable, using a non-variable expression will result in an error.
+A `out` only variable may only have values assigned to it, it cannot be used as part of an expression.
+* `inout` If both directions are assigned, the parameter can only be called with a variable, can be used in an expression and assigned to.
+Upon the function's resolution, the value in the parameter will be assigned to its calling variable.

 # License